georgeben/Tasker-Mobile/README.md

 A simple todo app in javascript to demonstrate DOM manipulation

 ## Features
-Add or delete taks
+- Add or delete tasks
-Tasks are stored persistently in the phone's local storage.
+- Tasks are stored persistently in the phone's local storage.